-In addition, a number of interview questions are listed for each competency, that are specifically relevant to John Example.
+The final section of the report concludes with a number of interview questions for each competency, that are specifically selected, based on John Example's profile.

 This report shows how John Example scores in comparison with the selected norm population.
 Some of John Example's scores are displayed on a nine-point scale.
 Each point on the scale corresponds to a part of a normal distribution (a stanine) that shows how often these results occur in the norm population.
 The more extreme the score, the less often it occurs.